 DELIVERY METHOD: Lectures, Seminars, Tutorials, Laboratory Sessions and Problem Solving/Example Classes

 ASSESSMENT METHOD: Tutorials: Essay, abstract.
 Careers: Online activities.
 IT and computing: Online exercises.
 Practical: Synoptic examination.

 FEEDBACK: Students will receive feedback via their personal tutors.
 Feedback for the other sections will be given online.

-Please go to MOLE for more information on APS135
+Please go to Blackboard for more information on APS135